manuelbieh/react-book/hooks/use-of-hooks.md

 ReactDOM.render(<Counter />, document.getElementById('root'));
 ```

-If you are wondering at this point how you would manage very complex state, I would urge you to "hold that thought" as we will learn about the `useReducer()` Hook in a later chapter.
+If, at this point, you are wondering how you would manage very complex state, I would urge you to "hold that thought" as we will learn about the `useReducer()` Hook in a later chapter.
 For now, we will focus on the three **basic** Hooks.

 ### Side effects with useEffect\(\)

 The name of the `useEffect()` **Hook** derives from its intended usage: for **Side Effects**.
-In this case, we mean loading Data via an API, registering global events or manipulation DOM elements.
+In this case, we mean loading Data via an API, registering global events or manipulating DOM elements.
 The `useEffect()` Hook includes functionality that was previously found in the `componentDidMount()`, `componentDidUpdate()` and `componentWillUnmount()` lifecycle methods.

-If you're wondering whether all these lifecycle methods have now been replaced and been combined in a single Hook, I can assure you you have read correctly.
-Instead of using _three_ methods, you only need to use _a single_ **Hook** which takes effect in similar places of where the class component methods were previously used.
+If you're wondering whether all these lifecycle methods have now been replaced and been combined in to a single Hook, I can assure you: you have read correctly.
+Instead of using _three_ methods, you only need to use _a single_ **Hook** which takes effect in similar places where the class component methods were previously used.
 The trick is to use particular function parameters and return values which are intended for the `useEffect()` Hook.

 In order to use the `useEffect()` Hook, you pass the `useEffect()` function another function as its first parameter.
 This function, which we will call the **Effect function** for now, is invoked **after** each rendering of the component and "replaces" the `componentDidMount()` part of class components.

-As this **Effect function** is called after **each** rendering of the component, it is also called after the **first** render.
+As this **Effect function** is called after **each** render of the component, it is also called after the **first** render.
 This equates to what has been typically covered in the `componentDidMount()` lifecycle method.

 Moreover, the _Effect function_ can optionally return another function.
 Let's call this function a **Cleanup function**.
-This function is invoked during the **unmounting** of the component which roughly equates to the `componentWillUnmount()` class component method.
+This function is invoked during the **unmounting** of the component, which roughly equates to the `componentWillUnmount()` class component method.

-But be careful: while this sounds similar, the `useEffect()` Hook works a little different here when compared to class components.
+But be careful: while this sounds similar, the `useEffect()` Hook works a little differently compared to class component's lifecycle methods.
 Our _cleanup function_ is not only called during the **Unmounting** of the component but also **before each new execution** of the _Effect function_.

-**dependency array** to the `useEffect()` Hook as the second parameter.
-These indicate the values on which the execution of the **Effect function** depends on.
-If a **dependency array** is passed, the Hook is only invoked initially and then conditionally based on at least one of the values in the **dependency array** has changed.
+the second parameterto the `useEffect()` Hook is the **dependency array**.
+The values of this array indicate the values upon which the execution of the **Effect function** depends on.
+If a **dependency array** is passed, the Hook is only invoked initially and then only when at least one of the values in the **dependency array** has changed.

 If you explicitly try to replicate behavior previously covered by `componentDidMount()`, you can pass an empty array as your second parameter.
 React then only executes the **Effect function** on initial render and only calls a cleanup function again during **unmount**.

-This probably sounds all very complex and theoretical now, especially if you are new to Hooks and do not quite understand how they work yet.
+This probably sounds all very complex and theoretical now, especially if you are new to Hooks and do not quite understand how they work.
 Let us look at an example to clear things up a little bit:

 ```jsx
 import React, { useEffect, useState } from 'react';